 We then have to decide how to divide up the $45k.
 The percentage of sales in this example is 5%.
 However, we may wish to pay a percentage (say 4% ($36k)) for commission and reserve another percentage (1% ($9k)) for weekly and/or monthly incentives.
 The degree that we divide the mix up is dependant on the bandwidth of our sales management and how well we can pre-define, and manage the process.

 How to Pay

-Short and long-term rewards map to the companies need for short (cash flow) and long-term sales (growth).
+Short and long-term rewards map to the company’s need for short (cash flow) and long-term sales (growth).
 Following is how each component of a sales comp should be paid to meet these objectives:

-Base salary is usually paid every two weeks.
+The base salary is usually paid every two weeks.
 Nothing unusual here.
-The base salary meets the day-to-day needs of the sales person.
+The base salary meets the day-to-day needs of the salesperson.
 However, we work for want we need, but we work harder for what we want.
 Commissions and incentives fulfill wants and help motivate sales to work harder.

 Typical scenarios include:

 - Pay commission ASAP after the purchase order—usually by the next paycheck.
 This is the best scenario.